decaporg/decap-cms/website/site/content/docs/configuration-options.md

 The `publish_mode` option allows you to enable "Editorial Workflow" mode for more control over the content publishing phases.
 All unpublished entries will be arranged in a board according to their status, and they can be further reviewed and edited before going live.

-You can enable the Editorial Workflow with the following line in `config.yml`:
+You can enable the Editorial Workflow with the following line in your Netlify CMS `config.yml` file:

 ```yaml
 publish_mode: editorial_workflow